About the Health Sciences Department

 The Health Sciences major provides students with a thorough grounding in subjects that are fundamental to health-related professions.
 This interdisciplinary major includes instruction in basic science courses, coupled with additional courses, such as Health Psychology, to prepare students to meet the needs of a modern health delivery system.
 Other courses, such as Human Development and Biomedical Ethics, help students to interact with clientele of multiple ages and diverse challenges specific to accessing and providing quality health care.

-The Health Sciences major consists of a common track focusing on career preparation (i.e., professions that require a B.A. degree) as well as going on for training in health related graduate degrees (e.g., in physical therapy or occupational therapy).
-The program includes internships with healthcare facilities and community organizations.
-These relationships are maintained and developed by the campus Office of Civic Engagement with extensive initiatives in the surrounding community, and the Career Center which oversees internships in the School of Arts and Sciences, Camden.
+The Health Sciences major consists of a common track focusing on career preparation (i.e., professions that require a B.A. degree) as well as training for pursuing health-related graduate degrees (e.g., in physical therapy or public health).
+The program affords students opportunities to obtain research experience and internships with healthcare facilities and community organizations.

 Explore More Health Sciences options at Rutgers